choefele/CCHMapClusterController/README.md

 ## Installation

-Use [CocoaPods](http://cocoapods.org) for easily integrating `CCHMapClusterController` into your project.
-Minum deployment targets are 6.0 for iOS and 10.9 for OS X.
+Use [CocoaPods](http://cocoapods.org) to easily integrate `CCHMapClusterController` into your project.
+Minimum deployment targets are 6.0 for iOS and 10.9 for OS X.

 ```ruby
 platform :ios, '6.0'